Marina of Aguas Santas: Veneration

 After the Edict of Milan (313), the burial site being near the Ribeira Sacra, it is probable that a group of anchorites or monks inhabited that place to preserve the memory of the saint and care for pilgrims to the martyr's tomb.
-Around the year 800, a cult began around the memory of Santa Marina that eventually resulted in the Romanesque edifice of the late twelfth century church of Santa Mariña de Augas Santas, in Aguas Santas.
+Around the year 800, a cult began around the memory of Santa Marina that eventually resulted in the Romanesque edifice of the late twelfth century church of Santa Mariña de Aguas Santas, in Aguas Santas.

 The friar and historian Juan Muñoz de la Cueva was an ardent protector of the cult of Marina of Aguas Santas, after consulting a manuscript by the friar Egidio de Zamora (13th century), who testified that the story of this saint was copied from a writing by the holy priest Teotimus, who is also cited by the Palencia breviary.

 Marina would have suffered martyrdom in the vicinity of the city of Ourense, in the locality of Aguas Santas, where her remains are preserved in a church dedicated to her.
 The great diffusion of the cult is attested by the innumerable churches and sanctuaries dedicated to her in the dioceses of Galicia, Astorga, and in others more distant, such as Cordoba and Seville.

 Baronius added her name to the Roman Martyrology of 1586, and since then her feast has been celebrated on July 18.
 The site remains a place of pilgrimage where the waters are believed to have healing properties.

 However, there is no reliable information about the time or life of Marina.
 Her legend was sometimes also confused with that of Margaret of Antioch, who was sometimes also called Marina.
 She is no longer found in the present Roman Martyrology.